Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

     - TODO: Temporal averaging error
         - Set an integration time
         - Set a weighting function
-    - **TODO Allow Gauss Quad as Truth with other as Err**
-    - TODO: Allow Gauss Quad with position and temporal drift

 - IMAGE DEF: allow upsampled image to be generated once and retained.